What is Geocaching?

 Participating in the ATLAS Library Geocaching Competition

-For this year's Multi-library Geocaching Event, 28 total libraries are participating.
-All of these libraries have hidden a cache somewhere on the premises of their library.
-Some caches require more than one step to find— for example, GPS coordinates might take you to step 1, and step 1 will lead you to step 2, the actual cache.
+For this year's Multi-library Geocaching Event, 32 total libraries are participating.
+All of these libraries have hidden a cache somewhere on their premises.
+Some caches require more than one step to find— for example, GPS coordinates might take you to step 1, where you will find a clue that leads you to step 2, the actual cache.

 - Each time you discover a geocache, complete a prize drawing ticket at the participating library.